 During the Jim Crow era, states passed laws designed to prevent Black people from voting, including poll taxes.
 There is no defensible good government nexus between money and voting.
 Today, however, a form of poll tax still exists.
 In many states, people lose the right to vote when they are convicted of a felony.
 Almost half of states block people from restoring their voting rights unless and until they pay all fines and fees.
-Michigan restores voting rights upon release from prison.xv
+Vermont does not restrict the right to vote on the basis of felony convictions.xv

-Recommendation: Michigan should continue to allow people to exercise the fundamental right to vote, regardless of whether they have outstanding fines and fees.
+Recommendation: Vermont should continue to allow people to exercise the fundamental right to vote.